rec/hardback/README.rst

 https://www.qrcode.com/en/about/version.html is poorly organized - click on 31-40 and then scroll down.

-I'm going to use that to hold 1024 bytes of target data with a sequence number and a hash of the original document, totalling 1,048 bytes.
+I'm going to use that to hold 1024 bytes of target data with an index and a hash of the original document, totalling 1,048 bytes.
 (The extra 3 bytes aren't entirely wasted - we get a tiny bit better error correction.)